Optimization of a cosmic muon tomography scanner for cargo border control inspection: Conclusions

 \section{Conclusions}

-We have presented the current status of ongoing studies toward the optimization of a future SilentBorder scanner for muon scattering tomography.
+This work outlines a clear pathway toward the optimization of a future SilentBorder scanner for muon scattering tomography, with current results demonstrating meaningful advances in the studied approaches.
+Future studies will aim to extend these developments toward more realistic operational scenarios and validation with experimental data.
 Studies using the GEANT4 framework have shown that minimizing the in-plane gaps between active hodoscope areas, by keeping any casing and electronics sizes as small as possible, will ensure optimal efficiency of the system.
 However, increasing the vertical spacing between hodoscope plates does show improvement in the angular resolution with little reduction in efficiency and is worth pursuing.
 A complementary GEANT4 study on the role of secondary particle hits in event reconstruction was also conducted.
 Our findings suggest that secondary particles do not provide any extra material discrimination power in a `SilentBorder' type scanner but also cause very limited degradation of the reconstruction quality and therefore do not need separate measures to exclude them.\\

 On the machine learning side, a Bayesian optimization (BO) module was developed within the TomOpt framework to enable robust design optimization for reconstruction methods affected by noise.
 This module complements the existing gradient-based approach and is particularly well-suited for scenarios where the loss landscape is poorly defined or convergence is difficult to achieve.
 The BO strategy was applied to two distinct reconstruction algorithms: a root-mean-square (RMS)-based $X_0$ inferrer and a binned clustering-based density inferrer.
 Results indicate that the RMS-based method is more sensitive to noise, whereas the binned clustering approach exhibits greater robustness.
 Although BO-optimized configurations demonstrated performance improvements, they did not significantly outperform a baseline detector configuration derived from human intuition.
 This motivates further investigation of deep learning–based approaches for volume inference to enhance sensitivity to subtle updates of detector parameters.
 This could be pursued either by coupling existing reconstruction outputs with post-processing neural networks, or by developing fully end-to-end learning frameworks that directly infer volumes from minimally processed detector-level scattering information.